 Cade Hildreth: What are your 3-5 year goals for Pluristem?

-Mr. Yaky Yanay: In 2017, we expect to launch three pivotal studies and have the data readout this year as well.
-We also expect to have major business milestones occur during 2017.
-We are moving very nicely along our clinical pathway.
-If I look five years down the road, I expect to submit a series of BLA submissions, as I mentioned, as early as end of 2017 or the beginning of 2018.
-In 2018, 2019, and 2020, we are going to submit a series of BLA’s at the rate of at least one per year.
+Mr. Yaky Yanay: If I look five years down the road, I expect to submit a series of BLA submissions.
+As I mentioned, we are going to submit a series of BLA’s at the rate of at least one per year.
 We also expect to start to producing marketing revenues from our products in the coming two years.

 One big advantage that people usually don’t understand about cell therapy is that cells can exert many different effects.
 For our PLX cells, they release many factors once they receive signals from the patient’s body.
 We know that they release anti-inflammatory factors, immunomodulatory factors, hematopoietic recovery factors, muscle recovery factors, and many others.

 Cade Hildreth: Great points.
-Why did Pluristem decide to focus on placental cells?
+Why did Pluristem Therapeutics decide to focus on placental cells?

 Mr. Yaky Yanay: The placenta is one of the most fascinating organs in the world.
 First, the placenta is a combination of two human beings.
 It contains the cells of the mother and the baby.
 What’s also important is that the placenta is extremely available.
 You do not have to harvest anything to get the cells, because you collect the cells after a full-term pregnancy, a healthy delivery.
 You can collect 800 grams of young, healthy tissue that would otherwise usually be thrown out.